 Get involved with the kids you hope to care for.
 If you see them at a get together, play with the kids and get to know them.
 Let the parents know that you’re good with their children.

-Repeat clients comes with being a great babysitter.
+Repeat clients comes with being a great childcare service.
 If the parents like you and the kids like you, you’ll likely get called back time and again.
 It’s easier to keep clients than get new ones, and it is more comfortable for both parties.

 Babysitting Different Ages